We are a tax-exempt, non-profit grassroots community-based organization that supports Venezuelan forced migrants and asylum seekers in New York City.

 Advocacy and activism work to increase visibility of issues surrounding migration politics for those seeking international protection.
+Please click on each image below to learn more about VIA’s campaigns Refugees Without Status, We Are More Than A Number, and Together for Venezuelans.

 At VIA, we focus on sharing quality visual content to circulate truthful and accurate information, thus raising awareness about the situation experienced by Venezuelan forced migrants in different countries of the world.
 For us, it is one of our ways of helping.